The Boat Race 1979: Crews

 Both crews weighed an average of 13 st 4 lb (84.2 kg); Henderson, the Cambridge cox weighed 13 lb more than his Dark Blue counterpart.
 In the week leading up to the race however, Cambridge's Andy Grey was struck down by gastroenteritis.
 While he recovered, his roommate John Woodhouse became ill and withdrew from the race three hours prior to the event.
 Woodhouse was replaced by Graham Phillips (who weighed 8 lb less than Woodhouse) and the Light Blue boat was reorganised, with Phillips rowing at three and Nick Davies moving to stroke.
 Oxford's crew contained four returning Blues, with Boris Rankov making the second of what would become six appearances in the race.
 Cambridge welcomed back four Blue rowers and the cox Henderson, all of whom had rowed the previous year.

+Peter Berners-Lee, one of the coxes, was the brother of Sir Tim Berners-Lee.

 Race

 Oxford won the toss (for the fifth consecutive year) and elected to start from the Surrey station.
 Conditions were calm – Desmond Hill writing in The Daily Telegraph described the river as "glassy" – and the tide, as a result of the earlier start time, was very weak.
-The two boats were at 45 degrees to one another as the umpire dropped the flag to signal the start and within a minute, Oxford were clear of Cambridge and held a lead of two lengths by Craven Cottage.
+Within a minute of the start Oxford were clear of Cambridge and held a lead of two lengths by Craven Cottage.
 They passed the Mile Post five seconds ahead, and extended their lead to eight seconds by the time the crews shot Hammersmith Bridge.
 Davies brought two pushes out of the Light Blues at Chiswick Eyot but Oxford maintained their lead and passed the finishing post in 20 minutes 33 seconds, 3 1/2 lengths ahead of Cambridge.
 It was Oxford's fourth consecutive victory and their fifth in six years.

 Taking place 30 minutes before the main race, the reserve race saw Cambridge's Goldie defeat Oxford's Isis by twelve lengths and thirty seconds.
 As of 2014, the winning time of 22 minutes 50 seconds is the slowest time in the history of the event.
 It was Goldie's third consecutive victory, and their eleventh in thirteen years.
 Cambridge won the 34th Women's Boat Race, making it their third in a row, and their sixteenth victory in seventeen years.